umee-network/umee/VALIDATOR.md

 ## Getting a Binary

-To run a validator you need 2 binaries: `umeed` and `price-feedere`.
+To run a validator you need 2 binaries: `umeed` and `price-feeder`.

 ### Umeed